 NOTE: There are a lot of myths about ways to clean your chrome wheels, the tried and true method is simply using a gentle soap and water combination.
 Wheel clean products can eat through the chrome and other products such as Windex can cause a light static charge that can attract more brake dust.
 Be sure to follow up your cleaning with a polish to make future cleaning is even easier!)

-Choosing a metal polish for chrome is interesting.
+A common question we get is "Can You Polish Chrome Wheels"?
+Choosing a metal chrome rim polish is interesting.
 Chrome wheels technically are coated but they’re coated with metal.
-It’s not quite the same as being coated with clear coat or paint.
+It’s not quite the same as being coated with a clear coat or paint.
 Chrome is a tougher material than clear coat.
 Many metal polishes that can be used on aluminum or steel can also be used on chrome.
 It’s just a matter of reading the label to determine if a product is safe on chrome.

 Chrome can tarnish and rust, unlike clear coated alloy, so selecting a polish that is designed to remove oxidation is key.